We are committed to:

 » Provide support systems to church employees.

-» Interview Avondale College Business, Communications and Arts graduates.
+» Assist with interviews for Avondale College Business, Communications and Arts graduates.

-» Conduct human resources workshops as requested for Unions, Conferences and Missions.
+» Conduct human resources workshops as requested by Unions, Conferences and Missions.

 » Promote Church employment.